Slow Clap (song): Background and release

 In late 2020, Gwen Stefani revealed that she had been writing songs and wanted to release something "really soon".
-In December, she released the song "Let Me Reintroduce Myself" as the lead single for her upcoming fifth studio album.
+In December, she released the song "Let Me Reintroduce Myself" as the lead single for her unreleased fifth studio album.
 She confirmed the album in January 2021, in an interview with Today, and said its release would occur "probably soon".
 Stefani also expressed excitement at just putting out new singles: "What's so great about now is you can put music out and write at the same time [...] you can share it faster and not worry about it as much.
 It's fun."
 On March 8, she published a series of images onto her social media accounts, featuring objects such as an alarm clock reading "5:44" and a cassette tape with the title "Slow Clap".
 She confirmed "Slow Clap" as the name of her next single, the following day.
 The single cover art was simultaneously unveiled, displaying Stefani in a "bedazzled and diamond-fringed" cowgirl-inspired outfit.
 She is surrounded by various Easter eggs, such as a basketball, bicycle, and an ice cream cone.

 Using the same creative team behind "Let Me Reintroduce Myself", "Slow Clap" was written by Stefani, Ross Golan, and the song's sole producer, Luke Niccoli.
 During an interview with Apple Music 1's Zane Lowe, Stefani stated that she initially imagined writing a "sad love song", but was met with hesitation from both Niccoli and Golan.
 They convinced her to write a song about resilience and reflection, which became "Slow Clap".
 She continued:

 It's kind of this place of, you always go through different phases where you question yourself [...]
 I feel like it's that thing that happens to us throughout life.
 It starts in high school where you feel like you don't fit in, and then sometimes your weirdness actually is what makes you so special, and so the song is kind of about that.
 It's also about wanting to just, even though I know I've had my 15 minutes of my time, wanting to kind of double dip and just get a little bit more.

 "Slow Clap" was released to digital retailers for download and streaming on March 11, 2021, through Interscope Records.
 It debuted alongside Stefani's exclusive merchandise line through Amazon, and a promotional audio clip of the song on her YouTube channel.
 Stefani promoted the song through live performances on Jimmy Kimmel Live! on March 15, 2021 as well as Good Morning America on March 31, 2021.
 The music video for "Slow Clap" was released through Gwen Stefani's YouTube channel on April 27, 2021.